 Why is Tracking Ovulation Important?

 If you are TTC, identifying your fertile window (the few days each month you are most fertile) is key because it can be very easy to accidentally miss it.
 According to experts, the fertile window is comprised of the five days prior to ovulation and the day of ovulation itself.
 With such a small window to aim for each month, it is very helpful to gather as much information as possible that could provide hints of when you may be ovulating.
 You can then adjust the timing of intercourse to align with your fertile window.
 Doing so will help optimize your chances of becoming pregnant!

 Things to Keep in Mind

 Before we get started, I want to point out that I am not a doctor.
-My advice is based on extensive research as well as my own personal experience.
+My advice is based on extensive research.
 It’s also important to note that these ovulation tracking methods are clues to help you estimate when ovulation might occur but are not a surefire way to pinpoint the exact timing of ovulation.

 Period Tracking / Calendar Method

 If you’re not sure where to begin, period tracking is the place to start!
 When you take note of the first day of your period each month, you can then determine how long your cycles are.
 When measuring cycle length, keep in mind that the first day of your period is Day 1, and the last day before your next period starts is the last day of the cycle.